Brooklyn Immersionists: Biological systems metaphor

-In connection with the district's toxic conditions, the art historian was also struck by the creative community's "recourse to biological metaphors."
+In connection with the district's toxic conditions, Fineberg was also struck by the creative community's "recourse to biological metaphors."
 Beginning with the mischievously titled Sex Salon of 1990, large convergences of music, dance, performance and installations in Williamsburg's abandoned warehouses and streets employed a language of healing, rebirth and animal vitality.
 Interactivity and feedback, a fundamental property of living things, were popular strategies in the neighborhood, rising to the level of a primary aesthetic.
-Hit and Run Theater, while not explicitly referencing biology in its name, emphasized visceral interaction with the public.
+Hit and Run Theater emphasized a visceral, almost animal, interaction with the public.
 Other immersive theater companies like Floating Point Unit, Nerve Circle and the Institute for Aesthetic Modulation (IFAM) actually referenced biofeedback systems in their names.
 Floating Point Unit (FPU) echoed the mathematics behind feedback-driven "fuzzy logic,” and its director, Jeff Gompertz explored live video feeds in a mesh of interactions on the company’s sets.
 Nerve Circle's immersive media rituals, such as the Perpetual Eyeball Scanning Party at its loft on Grand Street, and communal "Media Compressions" at Minor Injury Gallery, explored the nurturing properties of communal information synthesis.

-Like many theater companies, Nerve Circle was composed of a director, Ebon Fisher and an evolving set of participants – a circle of nerves in effect.
+Nerve Circle was composed of a director, Ebon Fisher and an evolving set of participants – a circle of nerves in effect.
 The French art historian, Frank Popper has noted in the book, Contemporary Artists, that Fisher's goal was to induce a local nervous system by cultivating "the living properties of information" and to nurture collective "media organisms.”
 In a similar fashion the "omnisensorial" collective, Lalalandia often used the term "techno-organic" to describe a variety of interactions the group had with their social, electronic and physical environment.
 Their interactions were not limited to the boundaries of the club, but included the recycling of materials scavenged from Williamsburg's abandoned factories, and creating a network of projects in the neighborhood.
-They even maintained an old bus to drive their audiences from one industrial location to another.
-It was painted silver in keeping with the factories and refrigerated warehouses where their creations emerged.
-Kit Blake named Worm Magazine after both a burrowing creature and a digital virus, both of which involve environmental penetration and feedback.
+Lalalandia even maintained a small bus to drive their audiences from one industrial location to another.
+Kit Blake named Worm Magazine in reference to both a burrowing creature and a digital virus.
+Both organisms involve environmental penetration and feedback.
 In a 1989 editorial for Worm's progenitor, Word of Mouth Blake established that interaction with the larger community was a fundamental goal:"Your input is highly valued at Word of Mouth.
 Your thoughts.
 Your letters.
 Your writings.
 Your poetry.
 Your art.
 Word of Mouth will, ideally, be an interactive, alternative publishing network."Genia Gould, with the help of Ethan Pettit, launched Waterfront Week in much the same spirit.
 The weekly format allowed for a constant stream of letters from the public, casual cut-and-paste advertising, and a comic strip, Medea's Weekend by Tony Millionaire which explored an imaginary version of Williamsburg.
+True to the organic weave of identities and creative systems that distinguished the neighborhood, Ethan Pettit’s alter ego, Medea was both a regular columnist for Waterfront Week, and the namesake for Millionaire’s comic strip.

 In 1992 Gould decided to move to a full magazine format with Breukelen Magazine, to get "close-to-the-pulse" of north Brooklyn's neighborhoods.
-Underscoring the interdisciplinary nature of the community, she stated in the opening editorial:"Poets, essayists, lyricists, comic artists, illustrators, photographers, critics, political spectators, community organizers, scene makers, jokers, and other adventurers will report to you directly on the arts, clubs, bars, hideouts, hangouts, back rooms —as well as on political, housing, health, and environmental issues.
+Underscoring the fluid, interdisciplinary nature of the community, she stated in the opening editorial:"Poets, essayists, lyricists, comic artists, illustrators, photographers, critics, political spectators, community organizers, scene makers, jokers, and other adventurers will report to you directly on the arts, clubs, bars, hideouts, hangouts, back rooms —as well as on political, housing, health, and environmental issues.
 A legacy of artists and activists."